sid2261/e-comm-app/README.md

 - Redux toolkit under the hood use imer.js which takes care of the state which remains immutable.
 - useSelector is a another hook used in react redux
 - Reducers in redux only work with synchronus operations and the process of filling up the the product is an asynchronus operation so we use the concept of thunk.
+- .splice() method is a built-in method for JavaScript Array objects.
+It lets you change the content of your array by removing or replacing existing elements with new one.